Garage Door Sizes: Finding the Right Fit for Your Garage

 Adjusting the Open and Close Limits on Your Opener

+How do you adjust the height of a garage door?
 If your door is powered by an automatic opener, you’ll find that most modern systems have limit screws or dials that control how far the door travels when opening or closing.
 These controls are often located on the back or side of the motor housing.

 Steps to Adjust Travel Limits